wetransform/hc-documentation/docs/references/haleconnect-api/2023-11-15-haleconnect-api.md

 For on-premise users, enter: https://[yourdomain]/swagger/

+wetransform can enable use of the hale»connect API for on-premise customers upon request.

 Select Login, and provide your hale»connect user name and password to obtain an authentication token.
+If the Login endpoint is not visible, enter https://haleconnect.com/accounts/swagger.yaml in the URL input field at the tope of the page and click on &laquo;Explore&raquo;.
 Click in the Model Schema field on the right hand side to copy the code template to the body.

 <img src={require('@site/static/images/help/en/swaggerUI.png').default} alt="" title="Swagger UI" className="img-responsive img-inline-help"/>